Hayhoe History, Family Crest & Coats of Arms

 Early Notables of the Hayhoe family (pre 1700)

-of the Exchequer...
-Another 35 words (2 lines of text) are included under the topic Early Hayhoe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hayhoe Notables in all our PDF Extended History products and printed products wherever possible.

 Hayhoe Settlers in Australia in the 19th Century